andsens/bootstrap-vz/bootstrapvz/plugins/minimize_size/README.rst

 -  Tell apt to only download specific language files.
 See the `apt.conf manpage <http://manpages.debian.org/cgi-bin/man.cgi?query=apt.conf>`__ for more details ("Languages" in the "Acquire group" section).
+-  Configure debootstrap and dpkg to filter out specific paths when installing packages

 Settings
 ~~~~~~~~